wso2/docs-ei/en/micro-integrator/docs/setup/security/about_forgetme_tool.md

       <tr class="odd">
          <td>carbon</td>
          <td>
             <p>The CARBON HOME directory path on which you want to run the tool.
-You should replace this with the variable <code>               $CARBON_HOME              </code> used in directories you have configured in the master configuration file.</p>
+You should replace this with the variable <code>               $CARBON_HOME              </code> used in directories you have configured in the primary configuration file.</p>
          </td>
          <td>No</td>
          <td>